BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_5_Testing_a_Bitcoin_Script.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Bitcoin Scripting allows for considerable additional control over Bitcoin transactions, but it's also somewhat dangerous.
 As long as you produce a legal P2SH lock, your transaction will be accepted ... but that's no guarantee that the associated Bitcoin Script with either run or produce a `True` result.
-So, you need to thoroughly test before you put your money into that script.
+So, you need to thoroughly test your Scripts before you put your money into that script.

 ## Test a Script Online

 Web simulators seem like they should be a great option for Bitcoin Script testing.
-Unfortunately, at the time of this writing, online simulators are few, and the ones that exist are almost fatally buggy.
+Unfortunately, at the time of this writing, online simulators are few, and the ones that exist are almost fatally buggy and also out-of-date for recent features such as CSV.
 A few are included here mainly for completeness sake: because they used to work pretty well and perhaps might again.
 Someday.
 For now, they're not particularly recommended though.

 ### The Script Playground

-Charlie Marsh has built an excellent [Script Playground](http://www.crmarsh.com/script-playground/).
+Charlie Marsh has built an extensive [Script Playground](http://www.crmarsh.com/script-playground/).
 Just put together your unlocking script and your locking script and run them.
 The Playground will play an `OP_VERIFY` at the end, and tell you with a green checkmark or a red X whether the transaction was unlocked or not.

 Type in the test from [§7.2: Running a Bitcoin Script.md](7_2_Running_a_Bitcoin_Script.md) of `1 98 OP_ADD 99 OP_EQUAL` and watch it verify; change it to `1 97 OP_ADD 99 OP_EQUAL` and see it fail.